jeskodes/milestone-project-1-jesk/README.md

 ##### Bio Sections and Detailed Workshop Sections:

 - Here, I removed the hover effect for a more subtle, understated quality.
-The links are not as essential in the other sections and I didn't want to bombard the user with more links than necessary.
+The links are not as essential as in the other sections and I didn't want to bombard the user with more links than necessary.

 #### Additional Features/Modifications that could be added in the future: